 This means that $\phi$ is a limit shape of the distribution $\nu^{(n)}$ on $\Par(n)$. \end{proof}

-\subsection{The Stationary Measure}
+\subsection{The stationary measure}

 The card-based stochastic Bulgarian solitaire can be regarded as a Markov chain with state-space $\Par{(n)}$.
 Let us denote it by $(\lambda^{(0)},\lambda^{(1)},\dotsc)$.
 This Markov chain is aperiodic and irreducible.
 It is irreducible because, starting from any state, an arbitrary $\lambda\in\mathcal{P}(n)$ can be reached in $\ell(\lambda)$ moves as follows.
-In the first move, choose cards for the last column in $\lambda$; in the next move, choose (among remaining cards) the cards for the next-to-the-last column in $\lambda$; repeat until all the $\ell(\lambda)$th columns have been chosen.
+In the first move, choose cards for the last column in $\lambda$; in the next move, choose (among remaining cards) the cards for the next-to-the-last column in $\lambda$; repeat until all the $\ell(\lambda)$ columns have been chosen.
 All these selections of cards have probability $>0$, hence the irreducibility.
 It is aperiodic because all states are aperiodic: There is always a positive probability to choose zero cards in a move and hence remain in the same state.

 It is well known that a finite state-space irreducible Markov chain has a unique stationary distribution $\pi$, and that, if it also is aperiodic, the distribution converges to $\pi$ starting from any initial state.
-We denote by $\pi_{p,n}$ the stationary measure of the Markov chain $(\lambda^{(0)},\lambda^{(1)},\dotsc)$ on $\Par(n)$ given by card-based stochastic Bulgarian solitaire.
+We denote by $\pi_{p,n}$ the stationary measure of the Markov chain $(\lambda^{(0)},\lambda^{(1)},\dotsc)$ on $\Par(n)$ given by the card-based stochastic Bulgarian solitaire.

-\section{The Limit Shape Result}
+Readers acquainted with the limit shape literature may wonder whether the stationary measure $\pi_{p_n,n}$ has the property of being \emph{multiplicative}, in the sense of interpretable as the product measure on the space of integer sequences restricted to a certain affine subspace \cite{fristedt1993structure}.
+The multiplicative property is useful in limit shape problems and related problems \cite{VershikStatMech,corteel1999multiplicity, erlihson2004reversible, goh2008random, pittel1997likely}.
+However, such techniques will not be used here as $\pi_{p_n,n}$ is unlikely to be multiplicative in general.

+\section{The limit shape result}

-We are now ready to state the limit shape result.
-If we view the solitaire as a process on Young diagrams, Theorem~\ref{thm:main} says that after a sufficiently large number $m$ of rounds the $(1/p)$-rescaled boundary function of the diagram will resemble the exponential shape $e^{-x}$ with high probability.
+We shall now state the limit shape result.
+If we view the solitaire as a process on Young diagrams, Theorem~\ref{thm:main} says that after a sufficiently large number $m$ of moves the $(1/p)$-rescaled boundary function of the diagram will resemble the exponential shape $e^{-x}$ with high probability.